KevvCC/KevvCC/README.md

  Hi !
-I'm Kevin, Android Developer
+I'm Kevin 👋 , Android Developer 📱
 =========================================================================================================================================
 Firstly to understand what I'm about to tell you, you need to do something, you need to believe the impossible, can you do that?
 Good
 ----------------